FAQs

 -

 If you’re wondering whether your child needs speech therapy, you’re probably already seeing a pattern that’s worth checking.
+(Most parents in the Salt Lake area reach out when they notice the same early signs.)

 A referral is appropriate when you notice:

-difficulty saying sounds that peers can use
+difficulty saying sounds that same-age peers can say

-very limited vocabulary compared to same-age peers
+a very limited vocabulary compared to same-age peers

-difficulty forming sentences or being understood
+difficulty forming sentences

 frustration when trying to communicate